RaschidJFR/slack-meetups/README.md

 ### Find out who met up

 When the current round is over and you're ready to start a new one, follow the same instructions above under "Start a round of matching".
-The bot will still solicit everyone's availability, but this time after each user RSVPs, the bot will check if this person met with someone before.
-If so, it will send a follow-up message asking if they met up with their previous match.
+The bot will still solicit everyone's availability, but this time after each user RSVPs, the bot will check if this person was paired with someone before.
+If so, it will send a follow-up message asking if they met up with their previous match (from the round with the latest `end date`).
 Here's what that looks like:

 ![ask if met](screenshots/ask_if_met.png)